 Traditional motherboard has fuse for Keyboard and USB port to prevent over-current or shortage.
-These fuses are soldered onboard that when it is broken (did the job to protect motherboard), user still cannot replace it and the motherboard is still malfunction.
+These fuses are soldered onboard that when it is broken (function as protecting the motherboard), user still cannot replace it and the motherboard is still malfunctioning.

-With expensive Resettable Fuse, the motherboard can back to normal function after fuse did the protection job.
+With expensive Resettable Fuse, the motherboard can be resumed back to normal function after the fuse had done its protection job.

-Low ESR Capacitor
+1500 μf Low ESR Capacitor

-The quality of low ESR capacitor (Low Equivalent Series Resistance) is very important for the stability of CPU power especially during high frequency operation.
-The location of these capacitors requires well-experienced and precise calculation.
+The quality of low ESR capacitor (Low Equivalent Series Resistance) during high frequency operation is very important for the stability of CPU power.
+The idea of where to put these capacitors is another know-how that requires experience and detail calculation.